Helpful Information

 • If changes in behaviour persist, consult with your family doctor.

 We cannot keep children shielded within a bubble, nor would we want to.
 What is important is to strike a balance between empowering children and protecting them.
+Here are some suggestions:

-• Set limits on your child’s use of devices and what they are allowed to watch (e.g. Internet, television and video games).
+• Set limits on your child’s use of devices and what they are allowed to watch (e.g. internet, television, and video games).

 • Supervise your child when they are online.